danielpirangi12/danielpirangi12/README.md

 - 📝 I am a student of Sanitary and Environmental Engineering at UEPB;
 - 🌎 GIS Geoprocessing Monitor at UEPB;
 - ♻️ Work producing maps for environmental licensing at SEED Eng.
 Environmental;
-- 🖥️ I study web development and data analysis;
+- 🖥️ I study web development.

 ## Tools and Technologies